aaugustin/django-c10k-demo/README.rst

 PEP 3333 predates real-time on the web and PEP 3156 doesn't propose to update it.
 Hopefully his point will be addressed by a future version of the standard (PEP 3356 anyone?).
-In the meantime our only choice is to bastardize WSGI, steering away from compliance — `sorry Graham`_.
+In the meantime our only choice is to bastardize WSGI, steering away from compliance — `sorry`_ `Graham`_.

 The WebSocket opening handshake is completed by sending a HTTP response.
-This can be done with WSGI, but it isn't compliant because the response includes hop-by-hop headers, ``Upgrade`` and ``Connection``.
+This is achieved with WSGI, but it isn't compliant because the response includes hop-by-hop headers, ``Upgrade`` and ``Connection``.

 The switch to the WebSocket protocol is performed in ``close()``.
 In Tulip